Rise to Success: Career Highlights of Willie Nelson

 On the Clean Road Again: Biodiesel and the Future of the Family Farm (Speaker's Corner)

-January 2008: Cover Appearance in High Times Magazine
+January 2008: Cover appearance and interview in High Times magazine

-January 2008: Lawsuit against the Texas Democratic Party
+January 2008: Filed Suit Against Texas Democratic Party

-In January 2008, Willie Nelson filed a suit against the Texas Democratic Party, alleging that the party violated the First and Fourteenth Amendments by refusing to allow co-plaintiff Kucinich to appear on the primary ballot.
+In January 2008, Willie Nelson filed a lawsuit against the Texas Democratic Party, alleging violations of the First and Fourteenth Amendments for refusing to allow Dennis Kucinich to appear on the primary ballot due to a loyalty oath issue.

-In 2008, Willie Nelson's first fictional book, A Tale Out of Luck, co-authored by Mike Blakely, was published.
+In 2008, Willie Nelson published his first fictional book, A Tale Out of Luck, co-authored by Mike Blakely.

 A Tale Out of Luck: A Novel